davidweiss/updraft/README.md

 ```
 and `run pod install`

-### Manual Installation

-1. Copy the `Updraft` folder to source and include it in your test target

 ## Process

 1. With everyone on the team, discuss the new feature idea.
 When you think you've got it mostly understood write it down in Gherkin.